AayushSingla456/Mentorsity-Assingment/README.md

 Task-Create a session id for the user who has logged in to website .
 Please create a session and cookies in node js with login signup api's.

-## Getting Started

-To get started with this application, follow the instructions below.

 ### Prerequisites